-There are 35 cities in Mexico that have the word “Heroica” (“Heroic”) in their names.
+To date the number Mexican cities that have the word “Heroica” (“Heroic”) in their names has grown to 45.

 The title “Heroica” (“Heroic”) is granted to those cities that held an important battle of Mexico on wars for the Mexican sovereignty or that marked an important era in history.

 The wars that are considered to be important in Mexican history and that grant this title are:

 - Caste War of Yucatán (1847–1901)

 - Second French Intervention (1861–1867)

 The battle needs to represent a big influence to the Mexican side of the war, like the example of the Heroica Puebla de Zaragoza that was granted this name after the battle of the ‘5 de mayo’ against french forces, that at that time was considered the strongest army in the world.

 A city can receive this name more than once, this is the case of the four times Heroica Veracruz, that was granted this title after the defeat of Spanish forces in 1825, the bombing of french forces in 1838, bombing of US forces in 1847 and defense against US forces in 1914.

 The title of “Heroica” is granted by the Mexican President.

 - Atlixco (Puebla):